ProjektAdLer/MoodleAdlerLMS/README.md

-# Moodle Bitnami Image Extension - User Creation, PHP Environment Variables, and AdLer Setup
+# AdLer LMS - Moodle for our project

-This project extends the bitnami/moodle image with the following features:
+This project extends the bitnami/moodle image for use with AdLer.

-- Setting up AdLer (after the first start the Moodle part of AdLer is fully set up).
-- Create user(s) on first start
-- Adding another environment variable to set a php.ini option.

-## Dependencies
-- Requires at least Plugin-Release-Set version 3.1.0

 ## Windows Users